 A program to determine the sex and stage of maturity for juvenile White Sturgeon was initiated in fall 2015 and continued in the spring and fall of 2016 to address uncertainties related to the proportion of hatchery origin juvenile White Sturgeon that could initiate spawning with the existing wild adults.
-In addition to determining sex through the use of an otoscope, endoscopy techniques were used to build a catalogue of images to track stage of maturity over time at the individual level and to help identify the sex of individuals that can't be conclusively determined in the field.
-Biopsy samples of the gonad were also collected for histology work to further increase confidence when assigning sex and to determine the accuracy of field based methods.
-Knowledge of when hatchery-released fish reach reproductive maturity is particularly important for recovery planning and confidence in assigning sex of White Sturgeon is critical for many of the LCR research projects including telemetry and population assessments.
+Knowledge of when hatchery-released fish reach reproductive maturity is important for recovery planning and confidence in assigning sex of White Sturgeon is critical for many of the LCR research projects including telemetry and population assessments.
+Accordingly, a more comprehensive program to determine if hatchery-origin individuals are reaching maturity was developed for the 2017 and 2018 sampling years, building off preliminary results from 2015 and 2016.

-2.3.4.1 Study Design
+2.3.4.1 Background